ubco-mds-2020-labs/w2020-data599-capstone-projects-statistics-canada-transit/weekly/weekly-updates/README.md

 - Explored downtown public library outlier point.
 Found that slight modifications of the coordinates fixes the problem which still has an unknown underlying cause (Luka)
 - Created HTML map renders for all score sets using a special score import function (Luka)
 - Team meeting and presentation preparation (All) - 3 hours
-- Created a general amenity index function which will return the amenity weights for any type of interest (Yuxuan)
+- Created a general amenity index function which will return the amenity weights for any type of interest (Yuxuan) -28 hours
 - Collected and merged library information - total area, number of annual visitors, volume of physical copies (Rain)

 ### Week 3 (May 17 - May 21)